 Sarah has completed her wonderful life journey to be with our heavenly father.

-To send flowers to Sarah E. Olverson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sarah E. Olverson, please visit our floral store.